peddadabrp/suman-project/README.md

 2) Download the script into the centos machine.
 3) Run the shell script by running following command as root or sudo user.

-   As root user run the following command.
+   a) As root user run the following command.
     # sh project.sh

-   As sudo user run the following command and enter the user password.
+   b) As sudo user run the following command and enter the user password.
     $ sudo sh project.sh

 b) How to access the application?